Antisemitism in Sweden

 The Jewish community in Sweden has been prevalent since the 18th century.
 Today Sweden has a Jewish community of around 20,000, which makes it the 7th largest in the European Union.
 Antisemitism in historical Sweden primarily manifested as the confiscation of property, restrictions on movement and employment, and forced conversion to Christianity.
-Antisemitism in present-day Sweden is mainly perpetrated by far-right politicians, neo-nazis, and islamists.
+Antisemitism in present-day Sweden is mainly perpetrated by far-right politicians, neo-Nazis, and Islamists.

 History

 Early history of Jews in Sweden

 Jews have been permitted to reside in Sweden since the late 18th century.
 Prior to this, Jews were sought after as teachers of Hebrew in the universities, but the condition for being appointed to the teaching post was that they convert to Lutheranism.
 Lutheran Protestantism was the state religion (since the 16th century) and the only accepted religion.
 Opposition was strong against other faiths, especially Catholicism.

 Jews required capital of 2000 riksdalers to obtain a letter of protection (skyddsbrev).
 This included the value of clothes, household gadgets and inventory, regular payments made for upkeep, cash and promissory notes.
 After the application has been made to the magistrate, the applicant would be given the status of Husbonde and could legally support himself with the trade or business he had chosen.

 The status of skyddsjude derived from German schutzjude and the legislation in the 18th century regulating Jews in Sweden was put together after the Parliamentary Constitutional Committee (Konstitutionsuttskottet) had obtained copies of the German laws regulating Jews in Saxony, Prussia and other German kingdoms and duchies.
 It was discussed in committee whether Jews should wear a distinguishing mark when walking in the street – perhaps a red or yellow hatband, but this idea was rejected.
-Poor Jews were subject to deportation, pursuant to a law banning gypsies, tight rope dancers and sellers of barometers.
+Poor Jews were subject to deportation, pursuant to a law banning Romani people, tight rope dancers and sellers of barometers.

-A large number of restrictions were placed on Jews, including restriction to towns: Stockholm, Göteborg, Norrköping and Landskrona: Jews could not reside or own property in the countryside: this restriction was first removed in 1854.
+A large number of restrictions were placed on Jews, including restriction to towns: Stockholm, Gothenburg, Norrköping and Landskrona: Jews could not reside or own property in the countryside: this restriction was first removed in 1854.
 In 1870 Jews received full citizens' rights and the first Jewish members of the Riksdag, Aron Philipson and Moritz Rubenson, were elected in 1872.
-However Swedish non-Protestants, most of which were Catholics and Jews, were still not allowed to teach the subject of Christianity in public schools or to be cabinet ministers (statsråd).
-(These restrictions were not removed until 1 January 1953.)
+However Swedish non-Protestants, most of which were Catholics and Jews, were still not allowed to teach the subject of Christianity in public schools or to be cabinet ministers (statsråd) (these restrictions were not removed until 1 January 1953).

 During the early 1900s, the journalist Mauritz Rydgren planned an antisemitic broadsheet.
 Barthold Lundén published such a newspaper, named Vidi, between 1919 and 1931.
 In 1923, Lundén also founded the Swedish Antisemitic Union (Svenska Antisemitiska Föreningen; SAF).